-The Mayo School of Health Sciences Occupational Therapy Internship draws its faculty from Mayo Clinic's clinical, scientific and technical staffs.
+The Occupational Therapy Internship draws its faculty from Mayo Clinic's clinical, scientific and technical staffs.
 They are chosen for their commitment to teaching as well as clinical practice and research.

 During your internship, you have a primary staff supervisor and interact with occupational therapy staff members.
-You have access to these individuals throughout your training with the opportunity to learn directly from experienced therapists.
+You have access to these individuals throughout your training, giving you the opportunity to learn directly from experienced therapists.

-Tamra Trenary, O.T., O.T.D., BCPR Tamra Trenary, O.T., O.T.D., BCPR, joined the staff at Mayo in 1998 as a staff therapist.
-She is currently the clinical education coordinator in a collaborative student model for level II fieldwork occupational therapy students in acute care physical disabilities at Mayo Clinic Hospital — Rochester, Saint Marys Campus.
+Tamra Trenary, OT, OTD, BCPR Tamra joined Mayo Clinic in 1998 as a staff therapist.
+She is the clinical education coordinator in a collaborative student model for level II fieldwork occupational therapy students in acute care physical disabilities at Mayo Clinic Hospital — Rochester, Saint Marys Campus.

 Tamra has worked as an occupational therapist in a variety of settings, including physical disabilities, mental health, pain rehabilitation, industrial rehabilitation and skilled nursing facilities.
 Tamra has presented at state and national conferences.

 She graduated in 1996 from the College of St. Scholastica with a Master of Arts degree in occupational therapy.
-In 2008, she graduated from the University of St. Augustine with a doctorate degree in occupational therapy.
+In 2008, she graduated from the University of St. Augustine, Florida, with a doctoral degree in occupational therapy.
 In 2008, Tamra became board certified in physical medicine by the AOTA.
 Tamra is also a certified trainer for the AOTA Fieldwork Educators Certificate Workshop.